-Having content published in a reputable and popular newspaper such as The Daily Report is great for marketing and visibility.
+Recently, two PracticeProfs clients had the distinct honor of being published in the Daily Report, a daily print and online publication serving thousands of attorneys and law firms in metro Atlanta and across Georgia.
+Having content published in a reputable and popular trade, local, or national publication is great for marketing and visibility.
 For law firms, it is a way to gain credibility and establish yourself as an expert in a specific business or practice area.
-Also, even though the article will only run one time (in that day’s print edition), the content will live on forever on the publisher’s website, in search results, and within your own marketing efforts.
-If you are interested in publishing your original content in a newspaper, magazine, or other third-party platform, PracticeProfs has some advice to get you started.
+Also, even though the article will only run one time (in that edition), the content will live on forever on the publisher’s website, in search results, and within your own marketing efforts.
+If you are interested in demonstrating your firm or company’s thought leadership by having your content published, PracticeProfs has some basic PR advice to get you started.

-First, you want to work on your pitch – which is how you present your article ideas to a publisher or publication.
-You should keep this brief.
-Prepare a few sentences that explain what you want to write about, why it is an important topic, and why their audience should care or would find it interesting.
-Make sure you have done your research prior to pitching a publication, so that you sound well-informed and that you can field any potential follow-up questions from the editorial team.
+First, you need to work on your “pitch” – which is how you quickly present your article ideas to a very busy journalist, editor, or other staff member.
+Keep this brief.
+Prepare a few sentences (2-3 sentences plus 3-4 bullets if needed) that explain what you want to write about, why it is an important topic, and why their audience should care about it.
+Make sure you have done your research prior to pitching a publication, so you sound well-informed and you can field any potential follow-up questions from the editorial team.

-When you are pitching a publication, it does help to have a personal connection with someone on the editorial team, but that’s not necessary.
-However, you absolutely should be familiar with the platform itself: who is the target audience, where is it published, how often, and what is the overall editorial tone.
+When you are pitching a publication, it always helps to have a personal connection with someone on the editorial team, but it’s not necessary.
+Great ideas are more important, and good pitches will help you build those relationships over time.
+You absolutely should be familiar with the platform itself: the target audience, where is it published, how often, and overall editorial tone.
 Understanding these things will help you to better craft your pitch, and it will show the publisher that you are paying attention and not just blasting all local groups with the same idea.

 Once the publisher gives you the go-ahead, it is time to draft your article.
-Make sure you take your time, stick to points that are timely and relevant to their audience, and avoid industry-specific jargon when possible.
+Take your time, stick to points that are timely and relevant to their audience, and avoid industry-specific jargon and buzz-words when possible.
+No one wants to read about another paradigm shift or synergy.
 Be cognizant of your tone and whether this is an informational or opinion piece.
-Pay close attention to the publication’s submission guidelines and format the paper and references accordingly.
+Pay close attention to the publication’s submission guidelines and format the article accordingly.

-PracticeProfs generates measurable new revenue for law firms through effective management of internet and traditional marketing programs.
+PracticeProfs generates measurable new revenue for law firms and other professional services organizations through effective management of internet and traditional marketing programs.
 To learn more about how we can help your firm grow, or to schedule a marketing seminar for your group, please click here.